NetworkBlockDevice/nbd/doc/proto.md

 S: 32 bits, flags
 S: 124 bytes, zeroes (reserved).

-As can be seen, this isn't exactly a negotiation; it's just the server sending a bunch of data to the client.
-If the client is unhappy with what he receives, he's supposed to disconnect and not look back.
+As can be seen, this isn't exactly a negotiation; it's just a matter of the server sending a bunch of data to the client.
+If the client is unhappy with what he receives, he should disconnect and not look back.

 The fact that the size of the export was specified before the flags were sent, made it impossible for the protocol to be changed in a backwards-compatible manner to allow for named exports without ugliness.
-As a result, the old style negotiation is now no longer developed, and only still supported for backwards compatibility.
+As a result, the old style negotiation is now no longer developed;

-### 'new' style handshake
+starting with version 3.10 of the reference implementation, it is also no longer supported.

+### Newstyle negotiation

-A client who wants to use the new style negotiation should connect on the IANA-reserved port for NBD, 10809.
-The server may listen on other ports as well, but it will use the old style handshake on those.
-The server will refuse to allow old-style negotiations on the new-style port.
-For debugging purposes, the server may change the port on which to listen for new-style negotiation, but this should not happen for production purposes.
+A client who wants to use the new style negotiation SHOULD connect on the IANA-reserved port for NBD, 10809.
+The server MAY listen on other ports as well, but it SHOULD use the old style handshake on those.
+The server SHOULD refuse to allow oldstyle negotiations on the newstyle port.
+For debugging purposes, the server MAY change the port on which to listen for newstyle negotiation, but this should not happen for production purposes.

+The initial few exchanges in newstyle negotiation look as follows:

 S: 64 bits, `NBDMAGIC` (as in the old style handshake)
 S: 64 bits, `0x49484156454F5054` (note different magic number)